Justy6674/Water4Weightloss-by-Downscale/README.md

     cd ..
     ```

 ### 3\.
-Environment Variables
+Environment Variables & Service Account

+**Step 1: Create `.env.local`**

 Create a file named `.env.local` in the root directory and populate it with the necessary keys from your Firebase project and third-party services.
+These keys are for client-side functionality and server-side APIs like Google AI and Twilio.

 ```bash
 # .env.local